Privacy Protection Against Personalized Text-to-Image Synthesis via Cross-image Consistency Constraints: Related Work

 DreamBooth~\cite{ruiz2023dreambooth} and Textual Inversion~\cite{gal2023an} are two representative approaches.
 DreamBooth fine-tunes the entire model using a few subject images and an identifier token, allowing for high-fidelity generation in novel scenes, but at the cost of increased computational overhead and potential degradation of the model’s general knowledge.
 In contrast, Textual Inversion preserves the model weights and instead learns a new word embedding to represent the subject.
 While more efficient, it struggles with expressiveness, particularly for complex visual concepts.
 Building on these methods, subsequent work such as Custom-Diffusion~\cite{kumari2023multi} explores hybrid and more efficient personalization strategies.

-Despite their impressive capabilities, these personalization techniques raise serious privacy concerns.
-Because they can extract and reproduce identifiable features—such as a person’s face—from only a few input images, they enable unauthorized identity cloning.
-In scenarios where personal photos are scraped or leaked, such methods can be exploited to generate realistic, unauthorized images of individuals, posing significant threats to privacy and consent.
+While powerful, these personalization methods pose major privacy risks.
+They can recreate identifiable features, like faces, from just a few images—enabling identity cloning without consent.
+In scenarios where personal photos are scraped or leaked, such methods can be exploited to generate realistic, unauthorized images, posing significant threats to privacy and consent.